 - For light propagation in waveguides (e.g. optical fibers), there can be losses due to mode coupling between guided and unguided modes.
 (Power transferred into unguided modes is usually considered as lost.)
 For example, they can be caused by strong bending (→ bend losses).

 With propagation losses, one usually means only those losses which are distributed in the medium – not localized losses, such as those arising from Fresnel reflections at optical interfaces.

 The propagation losses in a medium can be quantified with a propagation loss coefficient α, which is the sum of contributions from absorption and scattering and has units of m−1.
 If the loss coefficient is constant, the optical power is proportional to exp(−α z) where z is the propagation distance.

 Alternatively, the losses can be quantified in decibels per meter (dB/m); the numerical values are then ≈4.34 times higher than those of the loss coefficient in m−1.
+(See the first paragraph in the article on decibel for an explanation of the factor 4.34.)
 It is also possible to describe propagation losses with a complex refractive index, where the losses are expressed in the imaginary part.
 Similarly, the evolution power and optical phase can be described with a complex propagation constant.

 Intrinsic and Extrinsic losses